Practice-Informed, Practice-Ready: An AI security incident taxonomy: Why cybersecurity reporting falls short for AI security incidents

 \subsection{Expected incident frequency}

-As stated in the previous difference, most cybersecurity vulnerabilities are clearly defined ``bugs'' within software that can be fixed when found~\cite{carvalho2014heartbleed}, where a good understanding of security coverage may exist~\cite{cowan2003pointguard}.
-In contrast, AI security attacks often alter either training~\cite{cina_wild_2022} or test~\cite{biggio2018wild,oliynyk2023know} samples.
-Hence, even when the model is targeted, attacks have the potential to not manifest on a per-model basis, but rather on a per-query basis.
-In addition, empirically, there are often dozens~\cite{oliynyk2023know,cina_wild_2022} if not hundreds of different methods to compute a security-relevant change applied to an input, data, or model.
-In this sense, AI security has the potential to lead to more security incidents than cybersecurity has, although cybersecurity incidents are currently more prevalent in practice~\cite{grosse2023your}.
+As stated in the previous difference, most cybersecurity vulnerabilities are clearly defined ``bugs'' within software that can be fixed when found~\cite{carvalho2014heartbleed}, where good security coverage may be possible~\cite{cowan2003pointguard}.
+In contrast, AI security attacks often alter either training~\cite{cina_wild_2022} or test~\cite{biggio2018wild,oliynyk2023know} samples 4{ and depend on the inherent stochasticity of the underlying model and operations}.
+Hence, even when the model is targeted, attacks have the potential to not manifest on a per-model basis, but rather on a per-query basis 4{ or based on other, stochastic properties of the model of the AI pipeline}.
+This is especially true for evasion that alters test samples~\cite{biggio2018wild,dalvi2004adversarial,boloor2020attacking,abdelnabi2023not}, but also holds for poisoning and model stealing; although in the latter two cases, a combination of samples leads to a successful attack.
+In addition, empirically, there are often dozens~\cite{oliynyk2023know,cina_wild_2022} if not hundreds of different methods to compute a security-relevant change applied to data or model.
+In this sense, AI security has the potential to lead to more security incidents than cybersecurity, although cybersecurity incidents are currently more prevalent in practice~\cite{grosse2023your}.